Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 Big cities like Pittsburgh have no shortage of financial advisors, so it can be tough to narrow them down and know which one will best fit your needs.
 To make the search a bit easier for investors in the Steel City, SmartAsset determined Pittsburgh’s top 10 financial advisor firms and ranked them according to assets under management.
 In tables and reviews, we lay out the key facts on each firm to help you determine which one is the best fit for you.
 If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Find a Fiduciary Financial Advisor